SkyChenSky/Sikiro.Dapper.Extension/README.md

 Contribution
 -------
-Welcome to submit Pull Request code changes.
-If you have any questions, you can submit them to issue for discussion.
+Welcome to submit Pull Request for code changes.
+If you have any questions, you can open an issue for further discussion.

 License
 -------